 If you inspect applewood closely, you’ll notice that this material carries a hardwood color range of light to deep red.
 These hues come in streaks spread across the surface to produce distinct aesthetics.

-You can compare its uniform and consistent texture to cherrywood.
+It shares similarities in texture with cherry wood, something I’ve noticed while working on multiple projects.
 And since it includes tiny vessels of the exact sizes, you can rely on this hardwood to withstand the harshest conditions.

 Given its dense level and hardness, its workability isn’t the best option for woodworking beginners.
 They may find this material difficult to nail, drill, cut, or drive a screw in.